gudaykiran/EVA4-Session-12/README.md

 Assignment A:
 1. Download this TINY IMAGENET (http://cs231n.stanford.edu/tiny-imagenet-200.zip)dataset.
 2. Train ResNet18 on this dataset (70/30 split) for 50 Epochs.
 Target 50%+ Validation Accuracy.
 3. Submit Results.
 Of course, you are using your own package for everything.
-You can look at this (Links to an external site.) for reference.